vallgroup/Torque-Theme/docs/developing.md

 5. Add a webpack.config.js to the package root and configure as you wish (most importantly the src and build directories to make sure the src is compiled and copied to wp-content)

-6. Add workspace to 'workspaces' array in package.json in **project** root, and to setup.sh.
+6. Add workspace to 'workspaces' array in package.json in **project** root, and to cli/lib.workspaces.sh

 7. Run `$ yarn` in the **project** root to install the new dependencies and link them to the other packages.